 The Narita Admirals Club is probably one of the nicer clubs in the system, very similar to the renovated one at DFW Terminal D. It’s a good place for planespotting, and even on a Sunday afternoon after Thanksgiving, the lounge wasn’t overcrowded, aside from the seating area closest to the food setup.
 On the other hand, the biggest issue in my opinion with Admirals Clubs remains on display here – subpar food and beverage offerings.
 In fairness, the complimentary beverages available were decent, certainly far better than the house swill at U.S. clubs.
 The food, however, was mediocre overall, though the sushi and sashimi was a nice touch.

 Thanks for reading my trip report series about Japan.
-I hope you enjoyed the ride, and stay tuned for my next series, which will be rolled out real soon!
+I hope you enjoyed the ride, and stay tuned for my next series, which I’ll roll out real soon!